SciNim/flambeau/README.md

 Flambeau provides Nim bindings to libtorch C++ API and torchvision.

+The library is not ready for general use at the moment.

 ## Installation

-TODO.

 The library installation including:
 - auto-downloading and deploying of libtorch
 - optional auto-compiling of torchvision into a shared library (if requested)

-is not setup.

-The library is not ready for general use at the moment.

 ### External dependencies